CarterA/Curriculum/Log.md

 * Finished the next illustration.
 * Added the illustration to the document, and then wrote a bunch about it.
 * Finalized the document for day one, exported to PDF.
 Done with that!

+##02/26/10
+Late start today, by accident I'm afraid.
+I'm going to work on the worksheet today, I should be able to finish it.